thamu1/Device-backup/Interview doc/Presto/doc.md

     .
 Aggregate data from all Coordinators and worker.
   - **flow:**
     Client -> Work -> Coordinator -> Optimized query -> Worker -> Fetch data from Connector -> Processing the data -> Result -> Coordinator fetch result from Worker -> result to client.
+  - **Components:**
+    .
+Connectors: Driver for data sources.
+Ex: HDFS, S3, MySQL, Kafka, etc .
+Catalog: Contains schema from a data source specified by the connector.
+    .
+Schemas: Namespace to organize tables
+    .
+Set of unordered rows organized into columns with types.

 Features:
 ---------
   - Distributed SQL query engine.
   - Massively Parallel Processing(MPP)
   - In-memory processing.
+  - Multi level caching with RaptorX.
   - Extensible: Support various data sources using connectors.
   - Compute and Storage are seperated.
   - Data source abstraction: Query data where it reside.